 Tooth pain can be especially alarming, but it's meant to warn you that something's not right.
 Pain tells us that the bundle of nerves and vessels inside your tooth is irritated, damaged, or under attack.

 Modern anesthetics provide powerful numbing for gentle removal of the inflamed nerve inside the tooth.
 The nerve canal undergoes disinfection and careful shaping, and a sealer fills the internal space.
-A filling or crown over the tooth helps return the tooth to its original function.
+A filling or crown over the tooth helps return it to its original function.

-The American Association of Endodontists stays abreast of all the current and past research and can support the safety of this vital service.
+The American Association of Endodontists stays abreast of all the current and past research regarding root canals and can support the safety of this vital service.
 In fact, new techniques and materials make root canal treatment more successful than ever.